How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 Positioning: “We’re focusing on fewer, higher-value client relationships.
 Our pricing reflects the premium positioning and limited capacity.”

-Pick one.
-State it in one sentence.
-Include it in every announcement.
-This gives clients a reason to accept rather than resist.
+Pick one, state it in a single clear sentence, and include it in every announcement so clients have a concrete reason to accept rather than resist.

 Week 1: Price Strategy Designed